 Grant Writing Bootcamp

-Grant Writing Bootcamp is designed to help grant-interested faculty produce a quality, successful proposal, with valuable information and support from grant-successful facilitators.
+Grant Writing Bootcamp, launched in 2013, is designed to help grant-interested faculty produce a quality, successful proposal, with valuable information and support from grant-successful facilitators.
 Participants have the opportunity to interact with grant-successful senior faculty, to work with peer support in writing groups, and to use a team of proposal support personnel who have the submitter's individual needs in mind.

-Don't have time right now to take a 5-week bootcamp?
+Don't have time right now to take a 10-week bootcamp?
 Visit our Recorded Workshops library

 Grant-Writing Bootcamp: From Idea to Proposal